howardpen9/TRC-404/0404-trc-404-standard.md

 ## TRC404 wallet smart contract
 For contract data storage, the content of the following three attributes must be saved:

-`nft_collection_address` - address of the TRC404 Nft Collection contract address.
+`nft_collection_address` - address of the TRC404 NFT Collection contract address.
-`owned_nft_dict` - dictionary of the TRC404 Nft owned by user.
+`owned_nft_dict` - dictionary of the TRC404 NFT owned by user.
 `owned_nft_number` -  number of NFTs owned by user.

 Must implement: